core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * One Common Context, shared by all the endpoints in the group.
 Several new parameters are included in the Common Context.

-   If a Group Manager is used for maintaining the group, the Common Context is extended with the public key of the Group Manager.
-When processing a message, the public key of the Group Manager is included in the external additional authenticated data.
+   If a Group Manager is used for maintaining the group, the Common Context is extended with the authentication credential of the Group Manager, including the Group Manager's public key.
+When processing messages, the authentication credential of the Group Manager is included in the external additional authenticated data (see {{sec-cose-object-ext-aad}}).

    If the group uses the group mode, the Common context is extended with the following new parameters.